bluem-development/bluem-woocommerce/readme.txt

 - a shortcode [bluem_identificatieformulier] that allows (guest) users to perform an iDIN eID request and store this information within the user profile metadata for further usage in third-party plugins or functions within your theme.
 - an extensive settings page that allows for enabling/disabling and configuration of specific services

+To use these features, you need to register as a Bluem customer.
+For more information, please visit https://www.bluem.nl

 == Installation ==